Sakamaki-Izayoi/Evaders/README.md

 + Shoot projectiles
 + Dodge enemy projectiles
 + Collect resources while doing so
-+ Use resources to spawn more units
++ Spawn or upgrade units

-Simple, right?
 #### How will this work with bots?
-Apart from the math needed to dodge enemy projectiles, lots of decision-making is needed:
+Apart from the math needed to dodge (multiple) enemy projectiles, lots of decision-making is needed:
 + Should I get hit on purpose to collect a resource?
 + How should I shoot to make the enemy run into it / waste time dodging it?
-+ What distance should I keep? (nearer = harder to dodge projectiles)
++ Should a unit "buddyblock" for another unit?
 + Can I shoot with multiple units to create a "wall" of projectiles (that the enemy cannot dodge)?

 #### Other game mechanics:
-+ No collision (simplifies pathing)
++ No collision.
+Moving all units as one may be strong but you won't be able to collect ressources as fast
-+ Duplicate units with resources (newly created clone spawning at position of existing unit)
++ Create units with collected resources
++ Exchange stats with resources (e.g. Health <=> Projectile speed)
++ Collect healing orbs
-+ Limited map size (circle)
++ Going out of the map damages units
-+ (Randomly generated stats, like projectile speed, movement speed, hitbox size, ... for each unit)

 #### Who wins?
 I have a few ideas regarding this: